Patient and Public Engagement

 Orange and white squares and blocks

-You can find us at local science festivals, community events drop-in centres around the region.
+You can often find us at local science festivals, community events, and drop‑in centres across the region.

 Image with text of why Gemma took part in research: I decided to join in research and participate in a trial because there was only one treatment option available world wide for my disease and by taking part in a trial, I was able to contribute especially as my disease is so rare.